latex3/tagging-project/documentation/prototype-usage-instructions.md

 Most lists using standard LaTeX enviornmenst such as `enumerate` will be tagged automatically.
-The new list implementation also implement an optional _key-value_ interface with similar features to the well known `enumitem` package, although with a diffeent implementation.
+The new list implementation also implement an optional _key-value_ interface with similar features to the well known `enumitem` package, although with a different implementation.

 ```
 \section{lists}